Continuous glucose monitor with woman running on graph line path connected to arm sensor

 Do you use a continuous glucose monitor?

 Over-the-counter means you do not need a prescription from your doctor to get a device.
-There are 2 OTC options from the Abbott company and 1 from the Dexcom company.
-Both are the leaders in prescription CGMs.
+Currently, there are 2 OTC options from Abbott and 1 from Dexcom.
+Both companies are the leaders in prescription CGMs.

 The first CGM approved by the FDA, Stelo, is for people over 18 years old with diabetes who are not on insulin.
-It is not the right fit for someone who struggles with severe low blood glucose.
+However, it is not the right fit for someone who struggles with severe low blood sugar levels.
 It's worn for 15 days and is linked to an app on your smartphone.1

-Approved in June 2024, the Libre Rio is also for people with diabetes over 18 years old and not on insulin.
-It has a wide range for detecting glucose patterns: 40 to 400 mg/dl.
+Approved in June 2024, the Libre Rio is also for people with diabetes over 18 years old who are not on insulin.
+It has a wide range for detecting blood sugar patterns: 40 to 400 mg/dl.
 It is worn for 14 days and is linked to an app on your smartphone.2

-Approved in June 2024, Lingo is for people WITHOUT diabetes.
-It is meant to be used as a tool to improve one's health and wellness.
-So, it may be a good fit for those with prediabetes.
+Also approved in June 2024, Lingo is for people WITHOUT diabetes.
+It is meant to be used as a tool to improve general health and wellness.
+This makes it a good fit for those with prediabetes.
 It's worn for 14 days, and data is linked to a health coaching app on your smartphone.3

 These OTC options open a lot of doors for people with diabetes.
-CGMs give much insight into glucose trends in real time and over time.
+Glucose monitors provide valuable insight into trends in real time and over time.

 However, they only offer some of the features a prescription CGM does.
-Here are some differences.
+Here are some key differences.

-Prescription CGMs have alerts to notify users if they have high or low blood glucose.
+Prescription CGMs have alerts to notify users if they have high or low blood sugar.
 It appears that this is not available in OTC options.
-Also, prescription CGMs update glucose information every 1 to 5 minutes, whereas some of the OTC options, like Stelo, update only every 15 minutes.1-3
+Also, prescription CGMs update data every 1 to 5 minutes.
+In contrast, some OTC options, like Stelo, update only every 15 minutes.1-3

 It's unlikely that OTC CGMs will offer share app features like prescription CGMs do.
 Share apps allow the person with diabetes to connect their CGM data to a friend or family member's phone.
-That means a friend or family member can get real-time information about their loved one if needed.
+This means a loved one can get real-time information if needed.

 As with any diabetes tool or treatment option, nothing is the right fit for everybody.
 Exploring new possibilities to find out whether they work for you will help you make a final decision.